Ykc143991/Design-of-an-Autonomous-Car-like-Vehicle-Platooning-Scheme-with-Prototype-Experimental-Validation/README.md

 Repository Status

-As this is an ongoing project, files and updates will be uploaded progressively as they are completed and tested.
+This is an ongoing research project.
+Currently, only the demonstration video is available.
+Technical details, source files, and other supporting materials will be released upon the publication of the associated research paper.